 A chronology of key events:

-2000 March - Chen Shui-bian wins presidential elections, ending the Nationalist (Kuomintang) Party's 50-year monopoly of power.
+2000 March - Chen Shui-bian wins presidential elections, ending the Kuomintang party's 50-year monopoly of power.

 2000 May - Chen Shui-bian says in his inaugural speech that he will not declare independence as long as China does not attack.
 He says he won't call for a referendum on independence, nor abolish Taipei's official blueprint for an eventual reunion with mainland China.